todc/todc-bootstrap/README.md

 Documentation for v2.3.2 has been made available for the time being at <http://todc.github.io/todc-bootstrap/2.3.2/> while folks transition to TODC Bootstrap 3.

 [Previous releases](https://github.com/todc/todc-bootstrap/releases) and their documentation are also available for download.

-## Compiling CSS and JavaScript

-Bootstrap uses [Grunt](http://gruntjs.com/) with convenient methods for working with the framework.
-It's how we compile our code, run tests, and more.
-To use it, install the required dependencies as directed and then run some Grunt commands.

-### Install Grunt

-From the command line:

-1. Install `grunt-cli` globally with `npm install -g grunt-cli`.
-2. Navigate to the root `/todc-bootstrap` directory, then run `npm install`. npm will look at [package.json](https://github.com/todc/todc-bootstrap/blob/master/package.json) and automatically install the necessary local dependencies listed there.

-When completed, you'll be able to run the various Grunt commands provided from the command line.

-**Unfamiliar with npm?
-Don't have node installed?** That's a-okay. npm stands for [node packaged modules](http://npmjs.org/) and is a way to manage development dependencies through node.js.
-[Download and install node.js](http://nodejs.org/download/) before proceeding.

-### Available Grunt commands

-#### Get Bootstrap - `grunt checkout-bootstrap`
-`grunt checkout-bootstrap` - clones Bootstrap and checks out the version specified by the `bootstrapVersion` variable in Gruntfile.js.

-#### Build - `grunt`
-Run `grunt` to run tests locally and compile the CSS and JavaScript into `/dist`. **Uses [Less](http://lesscss.org/) and [UglifyJS](http://lisperator.net/uglifyjs/).**

-#### Only compile CSS and JavaScript - `grunt dist`
-`grunt dist` creates the `/dist` directory with compiled files. **Uses [Less](http://lesscss.org/) and [UglifyJS](http://lisperator.net/uglifyjs/).**

-#### Compress/zip - `grunt compress`
-Run `grunt compress` - compresses/zips the contents of the `/dist` folder to `todc-bootstrap-x.x.x-dist.zip` in the `/dist` folder.

-#### Watch - `grunt watch`
-This is a convenience method for watching just Less files and automatically building them whenever you save.

-### Troubleshooting dependencies

-Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
-Then, rerun `npm install`.